6th Annual Plein-air Painting Retreat

 Painting Opportunities:

 Midcoast Maine is a favorite spot for vacationers, and many well-known American painters – including Rockwell Kent, Robert Henri, the Wyeth family and many more.
 Paintable scenes on the property include the dock, a hammock by the sea and small harbors with sailboats.
-Day trips may include Pemaquid Lighthouse, the fishing harbor of Round Pond, the Olson House from the famous painting of Andrew Wyeth, “Christina’s World, and Monhegan Island with its cliffs, lobster boats, lighthouse and the village below.
+Day trips may include Pemaquid Lighthouse, the fishing harbor of Round Pond, the Olson House from the famous painting of Andrew Wyeth, “Christina’s World, Monhegan Island with its cliffs, lobster boats, lighthouse and the village below and the Coastal Maine Botanical Gardens in Boothbay.

 We will also visit the Farnsworth Museum in Rockland which is full of inspirational paintings including many painted by the Wyeth family.